rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 Unlike Buy + Burn, no time averaging on price is possible since the liquidity pool is a live market.
 As a result, the implementation will take even more care to avoid large steps.

 ### Voter Share
 For voter share there is no “Surplus Share”, and instead this ETH revenue is directed to “Voter Share”, which goes to vote-eligible RPL.
 This means only NOs are natively able to benefit from RPL’s value capture directly.
-This has some positives (greater average alignment for RPL holders) and some negatives (much smaller total addressable market).
+This has some positives (direct ETH received instead of indirect value captured; avoids some complexity in implementing one of the above options) and some negatives (much smaller total addressable market).
 Note that it may become possible for non-NOs to benefit via abstractions (eg, Nodeset’s proposed xRPL).

 <div class="prev-next-container">
 {%if cPrev %}<a href="{{cPrev.url|relative_url}}">Previous - {{cPrev.title}}</a>{%else%}<span>Previous</span>{% endif %}